Aztro-dev/Verilog/README.md

-Note that this repository uses "iv" as an alias for "iverilog" (this repository uses icarus for compilation)
+Note that this repository uses icarus for compilation